 2. Divert the product flow into the pitcher while diverting the brine discharge into the bucket.
-Time the flow of both at the same time.
+Time the flow of both.
 After calculating the product flow, pour the pitcher of product into the bucket of brine to measure total flow.